Save Sarah Chapman's Grave.

 With burial space running out in London, cemeteries are looking at ways to reclaim land and at Manor Park they do this by ‘mounding over’ so that they can re-use the space.

-THE AREA ADJACENT TO SARAH WAS MOUNDED IN 2019 AND, DESPITE BEING TOLD BY THE CEMETERY THAT THE AREA WHERE SARAH IS BURIED, WOULD NOT BE MOUNDED FOR AT LEAST 5 TO 10 YEARS, THEY HAVE NOW SAID IT WILL HAPPEN IN 2020!
-WE HEARD THIS VIA A THIRD PARTY.
+THE AREA ADJACENT TO SARAH WAS MOUNDED IN 2019 AND, DESPITE BEING TOLD BY THE CEMETERY THAT THE AREA WHERE SARAH IS BURIED, WOULD NOT BE MOUNDED FOR AT LEAST 5 TO 10 YEARS, THEY NOW INTEND TO MOUND IMMINENTLY.
+IF IT HADN'T BEEN FOR THE PANDEMIC, IT WOULD HAVE HAPPENED IN 2020.

-With your support we hope to place a permanent memorial to Sarah on the site of her grave.
+With your support we hope to place Sarah's headstone on the site of her grave.